 Doctor of Philosophy in Kinesiology (PhD)

 A typical PhD program is completed within four years of full-time study, and six years maximum.
 You become more independent as the program progresses by demonstrating that you can design, conduct and critically report original research.
 A PhD should be made up of two to three individual studies that build upon previous work in complexity, scope and sophistication.
 You also have the opportunity to present your work at national and international conferences specific to your field of study.
 Funding is available to help you attend conferences.
-What steps will you take to complete a PhD?
+See the following steps to completing a PhD.

 Secure a supervisor